ominitay/zigstart/src/chapters/chapter-0.md

 If you wish to apply this system-wide, run the command in an elevated prompt, and replace the two `"User"` strings with `"Machine"`.

+## Zigup

+Zigup is a tool to manage Zig compilers, allowing you to download, update, and switch between versions of Zig.
+You can find it, along with instructions on how to use it [here](https://github.com/marler8997/zigup).

 ## Package Managers

 Many package managers provide a Zig package.
 A list is available [here](https://github.com/ziglang/zig/wiki/Install-Zig-from-a-Package-Manager).
 Presently, it is not recommended to use this, as packages may lag behind tagged releases, and will certainly not provide the latest `master` builds (or any at all, for that matter).